mario6385/Among-us-4/README.md

 -----------------------------
 # version 7 roles

-- V.I.P
+- V.I.P is crewmate known to crewmates and survivor. if they die, impostor win.
-- Amnesiac
+- Amnesiac is a neutral player who cannot do anything, but they can shift their role to dead's role. their win condition is same as role that they shifted to.
-- Consort
+- Consort is a impostor who can erase role of player.
-- Hex master
+- Hex master is a witch who can hex everyone to kill them.

 -----------------------------
 ## references